seanliang/ConvertToUTF8/README.md

 Note
 ------------------
+** Windows 7 (Sublime Text 3): When Windows DPI Scaling is set to a value higher than 100%, the file name might not be displayed correctly, please try to add `"dpi_scale": 1` to User Settings of Sublime Text.

-** If the plugin can not work properly, you might need to install an extra plugin: [Codecs26](https://github.com/seanliang/Codecs26) for Sublime Text 2 or [Codecs33](https://github.com/seanliang/Codecs33) for Sublime Text 3.
+** Linux (Sublime Text 2 & 3) and OSX (Sublime Text 3): You will need to install an extra plugin to make ConvertToUTF8 work properly: [Codecs26](https://github.com/seanliang/Codecs26) for Sublime Text 2 or [Codecs33](https://github.com/seanliang/Codecs33) for Sublime Text 3.

 Installation
 ------------------